Adapting Your Ideas : How To Draw Comics

 There's also the fact that when something isn't clear, the reader (if engaged) will make more of an effort to understand it, they may go back a few pages to re-read or take time to soak up the visual details.
 Those can be powerful tools for a writer or artist to use.

 Comics always work best when there's a fine balance between the words and images, when they rely on each other to tell the full story.
-A lot of beginners suffer from what I call Powerpoint Syndrome, where their panels are just illustrating what the captions are saying.
-To me, this is just wasted space.
-So when you're attempting to an adapt an original story, or even an existing piece of prose, remember to take the time to really think through which elements of the story work best as text and which are best tackled by visuals.
+A lot of creators that are just starting out suffer from what I call Powerpoint Syndrome, where their panels are just illustrating what the captions are saying like the world's most tedious slide presentation.
+It's just wasted space.
+When you're attempting to an adapt an original story, or even an existing piece of prose, remember to take the time to really think through which elements of the story work best as text and which are best tackled by visuals and consider how they both interplay.
 It will open up a whole new world of storytelling possibilities.

 To read the full issue being referenced in this post, head over here and grab a download of After Life Part One for only $1.50!